CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so many electronics stores need to show liability coverage before signing or renewing space.
+• Most commercial leases in North Carolina require proof of general liability coverage, so many electronics stores need to show liability coverage before signing or renewing space.

 • Coverage choices should be checked for inventory protection, liability coverage, cyber liability coverage, and business interruption support, since terms can vary by carrier and policy form.